qzq92/Kubernetes-On-prem/README.md

 # Local Kubernetes(K8s) cluster setup
 - The configuration and setup files here are created, edited and modified by referencing from various online sources which assisted in the setup of on-premise Kubernetes cluster.
-The configuration files also include other tools such as MetalLB, Nvidia-dcgm, Prometheus and Grafana
+The configuration files also include other tools such as MetalLB, Nvidia-dcgm, Prometheus and Grafana.
+Please note that yaml files dictates Kubernetes configuration and can either end with a .yaml or .yml extension in filenames.

 ## Pre-requisites
 - Ubuntu 18.04